iamKaartik/Big_mart_Sales_outlet_Analysis/Readme.md

 5. Model predictions
 6. Visualization of results

-For accurate prediction of the Outlet sales price of a given item, we have used certain state-of-the-art regression algorithms like – Support Vector Machines, Linear Regression, Random
+For accurate prediction of the Outlet sales price of a given item, we have used certain state-of-the-art regression algorithms like – Support Vector Machines, Linear Regression, Random Forest Regression and XGBoost Regression.

-Forest Regression and XGBoost Regression.
+Result - We see that the XGBoost Regressor performed best on our dataset, with the lowest Mean Squared error of around 800.
+Not surprisingly, it had the highest R2 score too, indicating that it fit our model the best.